Tax credit: United Kingdom

-In the United Kingdom, the Child Tax Credit and Working Tax Credit were paid directly into the claimant's bank account or Post Office Card Account.
+In the United Kingdom, "Tax Credits" were a form of means-tested support payment.
+They bear no connection to the amount of tax paid by the recipient and could be paid to those who pay no tax at all.
+The Child Tax Credit and Working Tax Credit were paid directly into the claimant's bank account or Post Office Card Account.
 In exceptional circumstances, these can be paid by cashcheque (sometimes called giro).
 However, payments may stop if account details are not provided.
 A minimum level of Child Tax Credits is payable to all individuals or couples with children, up to a certain income limit.
 The actual amount of Child Tax Credits that a person may receive depended on these factors: the level of their income, the number of children they have, whether the children are receiving Disability Living Allowance and the education status of any children over sixteen years of age.
 Since 2018, Child Tax Credit has been replaced by Universal Credit for most people.

 Working Tax Credit is paid to single low earners with or without children who are aged 25 or over and are working over 30 hours per week and also to couples without children, at least one of whom is over 25, provided that at least one of them is working for 30 hours a week.
 If the claimant has children they could claim Working Tax Credit from age sixteen and up, provided that they are working at least sixteen hours per week.
 It is being replaced by Universal Credit.